SalesforceSFDC/Apex/Apex Triggers/README.md

 ### Types of Triggers

 * Before triggers - are used to update or validate record values before they are saved to the database.
 * After triggers - are used to access field values that are set by the system (such as record's Id or `LastModifiedDate` field), and to affect changes in other records.
 The records that fire the after trigger are read-only.

 ### Using Context Variables
+Triggers are often used to access and manage records related to the records in the trigger context - the records that caused this trigger to fire.

 To access the records that caused the trigger to fire, use context variables.
 * `Trigger.New` contains all the records that were inserted in `insert` or `update` triggers.
 * `Trigger.Old` provides the old version of sObjects before they were updated in update triggers, or a list of deleted sObjects in delete triggers.